BAN BOX SHIFTING MANIFESTO 2.0

 1. Ban Box Shifting by extending the period of occupation which activates rates exemption from 3 to 6 months, while ensuring rates exemption is only available for 3 months at a time and cannot be claimed more than once in any 12-month rolling period across both retail and industrial properties.

-2. Give councils more powers in deciding when empty rates relief can legitimately be granted, with an independent watchdog to guide application of anti-avoidance measures.
+2. Give councils more power in deciding when empty rates relief can legitimately be granted, with an independent watchdog to guide application of anti-avoidance measures.

-4. Prevent exploitation of rates relief using Schedule 5 of Local Government Finance Act 1988, such as abuse of snail farms in non-agricultural spaces and places of worship where access has been prevented.
-Shut down charities claiming empty rates relief for more than four weeks at the start of its letting.
+4. Prevent exploitation of certain forms of rates relief under Schedule 5, Section 43 and 45 of the Local Government Finance Act 1988.
+This includes the abuse of snail farms in non-agricultural spaces, places of worship where access has been prevented, and charities claiming empty rates relief for more than four weeks at the start of a letting.

 6. Ensure ethical rates mitigation options are available to commercial properties that have been unoccupied.